vabbb/CTF/2019/CyberChallenge19-Quals/pwn/PWNerandum/README.md

 ![Vulnerable Function](images/vuln_func.png)

-Because the inputted password buffer (in the bss section) is immediately followed by the char which determines whether or not we are the "premium user", by overflowing onto it and writing 0x1, we are able to gain the "premium" user privileges.
+Because the inputted password buffer (in the bss section) is immediately followed by the char which determines whether or not we are the "premium user", by overflowing into it and writing 0x1, we are able to gain the "premium" user privileges.

 ![bss](images/bss.png)